bond created when you open your heart and home to

 however, enforcement does not seem to be a high priority.

 that burial should be deep enough to discourage predators.
 Dont

-bury an animal sealed in a plastic bag.
+bury an animal sealed in a plastic container or bag.

 special cemeteries/scattering gardens just for animals.
 Local services (caskets, urns, plots, grave markers, scattering gardens, rmembrance items, etc.) are available at: